salawe007/Salawe007/README.md

 *__CONTENT OF THIS PROJECT__*
 1. DOWNLOADING AND INSTALL GIT AND GIT CLI
-2. DETAILS OF SOME USEFUL COMMMANDS SUCH AS:
+2. DETAILS OF SOME USEFUL COMMMANDS SUCH AS
+   Untrack